 Any research which involves human participants (including human data or human tissue) may give rise to ethical risks and it is essential that researchers manage these risks effectively.
 In order to ensure that high ethical standards are maintained in the research carried out by Queen Mary, there are ethical policies and procedures which must be followed (and be seen to be followed).
 Many Research Councils, other funding bodies, and partner organisations require evidence of ethical approval before they can consider an application.

-If research goes ahead without appropriate ethical approval it puts at risk not only the research participants, but the researchers themselves, other QM staff, and the good standing of the College.
-Even if research takes place abroad and/or is not funded by Queen Mary, researchers who are members of the staff or students of Queen Mary are required for this reason to seek ethical approval from the College.
+If research goes ahead without appropriate ethical approval it puts at risk not only the research participants, but the researchers themselves, other QM staff, and the good standing of Queen Mary.
+Even if research takes place abroad and/or is not funded by Queen Mary, researchers who are members of the staff or students of Queen Mary are required for this reason to seek ethical approval from Queen Mary.

 All Researchers should refer to the Council of Queen Mary University of London Statement of Research Ethics Policy